A collaboration of Cambridge CARES and Springer

 Can Artificial Intelligence and Cyber-Physical Systems Help Achieve Climate Mitigation Targets?

-The book explains the need to decarbonise energy supplies, urban systems and industrial processes to reduce global greenhouse gases and meet the ambitious emissions reduction goals set out in the Paris Agreement 2016.
+Intelligent Decarbonisation was published on 23 April 2022 and explains the need to decarbonise energy supplies, urban systems and industrial processes to reduce global greenhouse gases and meet the ambitious emissions reduction goals set out in the Paris Agreement 2016.
 It discusses how the introduction of AI to cyber-physical systems (CPS) can do this, using illustrations throughout to highlight the potential impacts.

 Intelligent Decarbonisation comprehensively assesses the current and future impact of digital technologies and artificial intelligence (AI) on the decarbonisation of key economic sectors.

 The book is divided into four parts – Technology, Impact, Implications and Incubation – moving clearly from the theoretical and technical to the real-world effects and areas for future development.
 It also presents insights into the economic and environmental transformation fostered by digital technologies.

 Intelligent Decarbonisation brings together work from private and public sector professionals, academics and think tank experts, and provides truly comprehensive insights into the topic.
 It is an interesting and informative text for policymakers, researchers and industry professionals alike.